 Defend and advance policies that protect marine and coastal birds, their prey, and habitat

 Climate change has many impacts to marine and coastal bird health.
 Forage fish, the main source of prey for seabirds and some shorebirds, are affected by warming ocean waters.
 Warming ocean waters cause oxygen and phytoplankton declines, which then negatively affects forage fish populations.
 And sea-level rise can destroy critical coastal habitats.
 From 1990-2016, sea levels have risen by up to8.3 inches.
 And scientists predict that by 2100, sea levels will rise anywhere from 1 – 8 feet.
 Sea level rise will cause flooding that can destroy habitat birds need for nesting, feeding, and more.
 Birds that reside in coastal areas are at risk because they have shown no adaptation strategy to flooding.

 Marine and coastal birds are threatened by oil spills, plastic pollution, and poor air and water quality.

-Available habitat is a requirement for migratory and nesting shore and seabirds.
-From mudflats to open beach and more, seabirds need healthy and undisturbed habitats to complete their lifecycle.
+Available habitat, including mudflats and open beach, undisturbed and healthy habitat is a requirement for migratory and nesting shore and seabirds.
 With populations increasing in coastal areas, coastal development rates are also increasing.
 Development activities include filling in wetlands and/or building on existing habitats to develop urban, industry, and agriculture.
 Scientists predict that one fourth of all U.S. coastal lands will be developed by 2025.